Jeffrey W. Ubben

-Jeffrey Williams Ubben (born 1961/1962) is an American businessman.
+Jeffrey Williams Ubben (born 1961 or 1962) is an American businessman.
 He is the co-founder and chairman of ValueAct Capital, a hedge fund based in San Francisco, California.
 Ubben is an activist board member of Exxon Mobil.

 Early life

 Jeffrey W. Ubben graduated from Duke University.
 He received a master of business administration from the Kellogg School of Management at Northwestern University in 1987.

 Business career

 Ubben managed the Fidelity Value Fund at Fidelity Investments for eight years.
-He served as the Managing Partner of Blum Capital from 1995 to 2000.
+He was the Managing Partner of Blum Capital from 1995 to 2000.

 Ubben is the co-founder of ValueAct Capital, a hedge fund based in San Francisco, California, in 2000.

-Ubben formerly served on the Boards of Directors of Acxiom, Gartner, Misys, Omnicare, and the Sara Lee Corporation.
-He serves on the board of directors of the Willis Group.
-In September 2015, he was nominated to serve on the Board of Directors of 21st Century Fox.
+Ubben formerly was on the Boards of Directors of Acxiom, Gartner, Misys, Omnicare, and the Sara Lee Corporation.
+He is on the board of directors of the Willis Group.
+In September 2015, he was nominated to the Board of Directors of 21st Century Fox.

 In August 2015, Ubben acquired a minority stake in the United Talent Agency.

-In June 2020, Ubben left ValueAct Capital in order to focus on social investing.
+In June 2020, Ubben left ValueAct Capital.